 Like highlights.

-And the problem is is sometimes you think you do it perfectly.
+And the problem is, is sometimes you think you do it perfectly.

 Did you do a diagonal cut or did you usually do a straight cut?

-We had a we had the real-to-real machine.
+We had the reel-to-reel machine.

-I know, but this kid spent hours and hours and hours, and he had a deep booming voice like my buddy Scott Shannon.
+I know, but this kid spent hours and hours and hours.

 And as we say in radio, great set of pipes.